intel/pepc/docs/pepc-pstates.rst

 Description
 -----------

-Minimum supported CPU frequency is the minimum CPU frequency supported by the OS.
+Minimum supported CPU frequency is the lowest frequency the CPU can be configured to run at.

 Mechanism
 ---------